potatoBrain07/dolfin/README.md

 ## Usage

+-To run the program, type `dolphin` in your command prompt.

 - You can run three commands in this program.
 - 1. To encrypt a file, run this command.
 `enc path password`